 Following receipt of your cost of attendance, Financial Aid staff will ask you to confirm the loans and the loan amounts you wish to borrow.

 Based on the information from your FAFSA, and the information provided from your cost of attendance, Financial Aid staff will be able to provide a financial aid award package.
 This will detail the loans you will take out and state the disbursement dates and loan amounts.
-This award letter should be used to satisfy visa requirements.
+This award letter will be emailed to you and should be used to satisfy visa requirements.

 To take out a Direct Loan at a foreign institution, you must complete an electronic Master Promissory Note (MPN) each year of your degree programme.
 Please note that you must complete an MPN for each loan that you take out.
 So for example if you take out a Direct loan and PLUS loan you would need to complete a separate MPN for both the Direct loan and the PLUS loan.